cozy/cozy-stack/docs/settings.md

 To use this endpoint, an application needs a permission on the type `io.cozy.settings` for the verb `GET`.

+#### Note about `password_defined`

+There are a few fields that are persisted on the instance its-self, not on its settings document.
+When they are updated, it won't be reflected in the realtime when listening on the `io.cozy.settings.instance` document.

+For `password_defined`, it is possible to be notified when the password is defined by watching a synthetic document with the doctype `io.cozy.settings`, and the id `io.cozy.settings.passphrase`.

 ### POST /settings/instance/deletion

 The settings application can use this route if the user wants to delete their